Psychology (PSYC)

 PSYC 3381 Statistics for Behavioral Sci 3 SCH (3-0)

-Statistics for students in psychology, sociology and education.
-Emphasis upon descriptive and inferential techniques.
-Basic concepts in sampling data organization and statistic selection.
+Statistics course designed for students in behavioral sciences with a focus on descriptive and inferential statistics.
+Covers fundamental concepts in sampling, data structure and organization, as well as statistical analysis and interpretation.
 (Credit may not be obtained in both PSYC 3381 and SOCI 3381.)
 Prerequisite: 6 semester hours of social science.

 PSYC 3387 Experimental Psychology 3 SCH (2-2)